joshpxyne/gpt-migrate/README.md

 `python main.py --targetlang nodejs`

 4. (Optional) If you'd like GPT-Migrate to validate the unit tests it creates against your app before it tests the migrated app with them, please have your existing app exposed and use the `--sourceport` flag.
+For executing this against the benchmark, open a separate terminal, navigate to the benchmarks/<language-pair>/source directory, and run `python app.py`.
+It will expose on port 5000.
+Use this with the `--sourceport` flag.

 By default, this script will execute the flask-nodejs benchmark.
 You can specify the language, source directory, and many other things using the options guide below.